SirrorsMoore1975/SirrorsMoore1975/Documents/IHAVENOTHINGTOHIDE/README.md

 ## I have nothing to hide is just a slogan so you give up privacy

-__I have nothing to hide, let them search my devices, why should I fear?__ Well, you should.
+__I have nothing to hide, let them search my devices, justice is by my side, why should I fear?__ Well, you should.

 It is often used by politian or legislators to make you to divert yourself from the protection of privacy, bluring the important of individual privacy, losing the focus that privacy is trying to protect you from, allow authorities to gain more abusive power over individual and let yourself to be living much closer to a dystopian future.